Shawn Skelly

-Shawn Graham Skelly (born 1966) is a retired United States Navy officer, national security expert, and LGBT rights advocate who is currently serving as the Assistant Secretary of Defense for Readiness since July 27, 2021.
+Shawn Graham Skelly (born 1966) is a retired United States Navy officer, national security expert, and LGBT rights advocate who had served as Assistant Secretary of Defense for Readiness.
+Skelly also served as acting Deputy Under Secretary of Defense for Personnel and Readiness.

 During the administration of President Barack Obama, she served as Director of the Executive Secretariat at the U.S. Department of Transportation, and from 2013 to 2016 as a special assistant to the Undersecretary of Defense for Acquisition, Technology and Logistics.
 In 2017, she was appointed by Obama to the National Commission on Military, National, and Public Service, making her one of the highest-profile, openly transgender presidential appointees in U.S. history.
 In 2017, Out Magazine named Skelly to its list of 100 most influential LGBT Americans.

 In November 2020, Skelly was appointed to President-elect Joe Biden's transition team for the Department of Defense.
 In July 2021, Skelly was confirmed as Assistant Secretary of Defense for Readiness by voice vote.

 Early life and education

 Skelly was born in Brooklyn, New York in 1966.
-She received a bachelor’s degree in history from the University of South Carolina in 1988 and later a master’s degree in national security and strategic studies from the U.S. Naval War College.
+She received a bachelor's degree in history from the University of South Carolina in 1988 and later a master's degree in national security and strategic studies from the U.S. Naval War College.

 Career

 Skelly began her career in the United States Navy as a Naval Flight Officer.
-She served on active duty for over 20 years, working on a diverse array of combat and management positions for the Navy, ranging from Southeast and Oceania policy to global counter-terrorism operations, to serving at the Marine Corps's Warfighting Laboratory in Quantico, Virginia.
-She flew in S-3B Viking anti-submarine fighter jets, trained Naval Flight Officers, and served in a variety of leadership roles at sea.
+She served on active duty for 20 years, working on a diverse array of combat and management positions for the Navy, ranging from Southeast and Oceania policy to global counter-terrorism operations, to serving at the Marine Corps's Warfighting Laboratory in Quantico, Virginia.
+She flew in S-3B Viking carrier-based anti-submarine and aerial refueling aircraft, trained Naval Flight Officers, and served in a variety of leadership roles at sea.
 From 2003 to 2006, she was the U.S. Pacific Command's Deputy Chief of Staff for South Asia, Southeast Asia and Oceana Policy.

 In her last assignment before retiring as a Commander in 2008, Skelly directed the department-wide anti-IED program for the Marine Corps.

 In 2017, Skelly was appointed by President Barack Obama to serve on the congressionally mandated National Commission on Military, National, and Public Service, an 11-member bipartisan commission tasked by Congress in 2017 to review the Selective Service System, along with the military, national, and public service.

 In July 2021, Skelly was confirmed as Assistant Secretary of Defense for Readiness.